SashaEm/portfolioLinks/index.md

 ![BalloonDefenderPreview](https://user-images.githubusercontent.com/59441571/102472243-cae46000-405e-11eb-90cc-aef4f3e365dc.png)

-Balloon Defender is the project I'm currently working on.

 Main feature of this game is that it's a simple Tower Defense game.

 You earn money by destroying balloons, place turrets and earn more money.